 If you have space for your bike inside, but want to avoid leaving dirty tyre tracks on your floors, try a cover-up tactic.

 The Velosock cover (opens in new tab) is as simple as it sounds – a one-size-fits-all washable sock for your bike.
-If you’re prone to weekend biking trips, this bad boy will keep your car boot clean, too.
+If you’re prone to weekend biking trips, this will keep your car boot clean, too.

 15. Or just go for a simple stand

 Sometimes simple is best, and a bike stand is about as straightforward as it gets.
 The Hobo (opens in new tab) is both a display and a workstand for cleaning, servicing or just plain storing your bike.
 Available in red, green, white or black, it can be used indoors or out.